AspenWireless/AspenWireless.github.io/Writerside/topics/Installation.md

     <img src="server-port.png" alt="Server port config" border-effect="line"/>
 </procedure>

-<tip>Note: you will need to restart the ISP Nexus service for this to take effect</tip>
+<tip>Note: you will need to restart the ISP Nexus service for this to take effect.</tip>

 ## Deploying with systemd

 <p>
-    For deploying ISP Nexus, you will want to use <code>systemd</code> so that the service is automatically started and stopped with the machine, and so it is restarted if the service were to have an unexpected failure
+    For deploying ISP Nexus, you will want to use <code>systemd</code> so that the service is automatically started and stopped with the machine, and so it is restarted if the service were to have an unexpected failure.
 </p>

 <procedure title="Setting up systemd">